8 Earth History

 8.3.3 Earth’s Water

 Many different ideas for the origin of Earth’s water have been proposed.
 One hypothesis is that water originated from inside the Earth itself, via tectonic processes and volcanic outgassing .
 Since all volcanic eruptions contain some water vapor, at times more than 1% of the volume, this alone could be an explanation of Earth’s water.
 The other likely source of water is from space.
 Comets are a mixture of dust and ice, with some or most of that ice being water.
-Meteors, while seemingly dry, can contain a small but quantifiable amount of water, usually trapped in mineral structures .
-During heavy bombardment (see below), the Earth’s cooled surface would have been pummeled by both objects, and this could be why so much water is found on the surface.
+Meteors, while seemingly dry, can contain a small but measurable amount of water, usually trapped in mineral structures .
+During heavy bombardment (see below), the Earth’s cooled surface would have been pummeled by both comets and meteorites, and this could be why so much water is found on the surface.
 So which source matches ocean water?
 The answer is not definitive.
 Isotopically, water on Earth matches water in meteorites much better than comets .
 However, it is hard to know if processes on Earth could have changed the isotopic signature of water over the last 4+ billion years .
 Most likely, all three sources contributed to Earth’s water in the past, and continue to add trace quantities of water today.

 The Archean eon, from 4 billion years ago to 2.5 billion years ago, is named after the Greek word for beginning, representing the supposed beginning of the rock record.
-Although now there is evidence of rocks and minerals from the Hadean eon , the Archean has a much more robust rock and fossil record.
+Although now there is evidence of rocks and minerals from the Hadean eon , but the Archean has a much more robust rock and fossil record.

 8.4.1 Late Heavy Bombardment